 Instead of digging for details, read below to discover which is right for you.

 Teamwork is a project management solution built for client-based businesses.
 The software encourages internal and external collaboration with various task organization views and unlimited client access.
 It offers time tracking and schedule forecasting to help professional services teams balance their workload, plus budget and profitability tracking.

 Teamwork's project dashboard (Image from G2.com)

 Teamwork offers a “Free Forever” plan for up to five users.
-However, client-based teams that need access to billing and invoicing, team chat and sufficient project templates will need to sign up for the more costly Grow or Scale tier.
+However, client-based teams that need access to billing and invoicing, team chat, custom reports and sufficient project templates will need to sign up for the more costly Grow or Scale tier.

 Teamwork integrates with 100+ apps, including: